cgnetswara/TransDataCollectionBackend/README.md

     cd projectBackEnd
     ```

-* Install the required packages
+* Install the required packages.
+Make a virtual environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/) if you want to.
+We assume you are using the native python package installer `pip`.

     ```sh
     pip install -r ../requirements.txt